appscode/blog/content/post/kubedb-v2024.03.16/index.md

 ### Archiver

 KubeDB now supports continuous archiving of a MariaDB database.
-So, you can also do point-in-time recovery (PITR) restoration of the database at any point.
+This allows point-in-time recovery (PITR) of the database.

 To use this feature, You need KubeStash installed in your cluster.
-KubeStash (aka Stash 2.0) is a ground up rewrite of Stash with various improvements planned.
+KubeStash (aka Stash 2.0) is a ground up rewrite of Stash with various improvements.
 It works with any existing KubeDB or Stash license key.

 To use the continuous archiving feature, we have introduced a CRD on the KubeDB side, named `MariaDBArchiver`.
 Here are all the details of using `MariaDBArchiver` .
 In short, you need to create the following resources: